ryan-mars/ulid-workers/README.md

 ## Pseudo-Random Number Generation (PRNG)

-The Cloudflare Workers Runtime implements the [Web Crypto API](https://developers.cloudflare.com/workers/runtime-apis/web-crypto) (with some caveats).
-It does not provide Node's crypto module.
-Therefore, our Pseudo Random Number Generator (PRNG) uses `crypto.getRandomValues`.
+The Cloudflare Workers runtime implements the [Web Crypto API](https://developers.cloudflare.com/workers/runtime-apis/web-crypto) `crypto.getRandomValues` function which this library uses to generate the random portion of a ULID.

 ## Date Seed for ULID Time